Skip to main content

 This approach provides several key advantages:

-• Storage efficiency: Instead of storing 288 values per segment per profile (easily billions of values), we store just 6 coefficients
+• Storage efficiency: Instead of storing travel times for each time slice per source-destination pair, we store just 6 polynomial coefficients

-• Continuous representation: We can calculate travel time for any arbitrary time, not just the 5-minute intervals
+• Continuous representation: We can calculate travel time for any arbitrary time of day, not just at the sampled time slices

 • Smoothed interpolation: The polynomial curves filter out noise while preserving important patterns